Steven Rosenbaum

 Steven J. Rosenbaum is an American author, entrepreneur and filmmaker.
 He was a Resident at TED in New York City and holds two patents in the areas of video curation and advertising technology.
 Rosenbaum is the co-founder and executive director of the Sustainable Media Center.

-He, along with his wife, is the largest donor of archival content to the National 9/11 Memorial & Museum and co-directed the film The Outsider.
+After the September 11, 2001, attacks, documentary filmmaker Steven Rosenbaum dispatched crews around the city and placed a classified ad in the Village Voice, inviting New Yorkers to contribute video footage as a way to "contribute to history.”
+He later chose the New York Public Library as the archive’s permanent home to ensure free, uncensored public access.
+Rosenbaum hopes future generations will continue to discover new and surprising meanings within it.

 He was an executive director of the NYC Media Lab from 2020 to 2022.